MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 - **Block their outbound caller ID** You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-- **Bloc de leur ID de l’appelant entrant** Vous pouvez bloquer un utilisateur de recevoir des ID d’appelant sur tous les appels PSTN entrants.
+- **Bloquer l’ID d’appelant entrant** Vous pouvez empêcher un utilisateur de recevoir l’ID d’appelant à chaque appel RTC entrant.

 > [!IMPORTANT]
 > Les appels d'urgence envoient toujours le numéro de téléphone (ID d'appelant) de l'utilisateur.